corvudev/corvu/packages/corvu/README.md

 </div>

 ## About
-Corvu is a collection of open source primitives for SolidJS.
+Corvu is a collection of open source UI primitives for SolidJS.
 It offers:

 - 🫥 Unstyled,
 - ♿ Accessible primitives